The 653-km long Makran Coastal Highway (N-10) in southern Balochistan,

 The Pakistan Army has established the following water, sanitation and irrigation projects in Balochistan:

-* Augmentation of Water Sanitation Scheme (WSS), Kohlu Town
+* Augmentation of Water Sanitation Scheme (WSS), Kohlu Town7.
+Sports Projects

 * Water Sanitation Scheme (WSS), Lasezai